 What is Negative Income Tax?

-However, income can stem not only from one’s salary but also through their investments, whether on property or equity or even metals such as gold.
-If you are concerned about your investment instruments and the returns you are earning on them, you should consider investing in the ULIP Plans available on Canara HSBC Life Insurance.
+The idea is to ensure a minimum standard of living while encouraging people to work, as the support gradually decreases as their income rises.
+Economists view NIT as a way to reduce poverty, simplify social welfare programs, and create a more equitable income distribution.
+If you are concerned about your investment instruments and the returns you are earning on them, you should consider investing in ULIP Plans.
 This Unit Linked Insurance Plan (ULIP) not only offers both coverage and returns but also enables you to invest across 7 different funds with the option to choose from 4 different investment strategies.

-The Income Tax Act, 1961 lists different provisions, deductions and exemptions applicable to individuals and entities who are liable to pay taxes in India.
-Section 139(3) of the Act refers to the negative income tax provisions, and states that companies, firms and self-employed persons are required to file income tax returns (ITR) even if losses have been suffered by them in the year under purview.
+The Income Tax Act, 1961, lists different provisions, deductions, and exemptions applicable to individuals and entities who are liable to pay taxes in India.
+Section 139(3) of the Act refers to the Negative Income Tax provisions, and states that companies, firms, and self-employed persons are required to file income tax returns (ITR) even if losses have been suffered by them in the year under review.

 Click here to use - Income Tax Calculator

 There are several provisions with regard to filing ITRs under Section 139(3) of the Income Tax Act, 1961.
-Read on below to learn about what is negative income tax, and whether you need to file ITR if you have suffered a loss this year.
+Read on below to learn about what a Negative Income Tax is, and whether you need to file an ITR if you have suffered a loss this year.

-3. If the losses sustained in your capacity as a self-employed individual or a legal entity can be set off against any income earned in the same accounting year, that will be allowed even if the ITR is filed later than the due date.
-That is why, even if you have a business, it is advisable to invest a certain sum towards ULIPs plan, available on Canara HSBC Life Insurance.
-The fund allows you to flexibly choose between 7 different funds and utilise 4 different portfolio strategies to take complete advantage of the prevailing market situation as well as align with your changing risk preference.
+• If the losses sustained in your capacity as a self-employed individual or a legal entity can be set off against any income earned in the same accounting year, that will be allowed even if the ITR is filed later than the due date.
+That is why, even if you have a business, it is advisable to invest a certain sum towards ULIPs plan.
+The fund allows you to flexibly choose between 7 different funds and utilise 4 different portfolio strategies to take complete advantage of the prevailing market situation, as well as align with your changing risk preference.

 Filing of ITRs is an essential duty of every Indian citizen.
-It allows you to maintain your taxation records in an organised way, and allows you to reap benefits in the future.
-However, if you are currently facing losses owing to your business, it is best to look for benefits early and invest in ULIPs available on the Canara HSBC Life Insurance website.
+It allows you to maintain your taxation records in an organised way and allows you to reap benefits in the future.
+However, if you are currently facing losses owing to your business, it is best to look for benefits early and invest in ULIPs.
 This plan not only gives you coverage for your life and ensures your dependents are taken care of, but also allows you to make partial withdrawals in the near future to meet any unexpected financial emergencies.

 Disclaimer - This article is issued in the general public interest and meant for general information purposes only.
 The views expressed in this blog are solely those of the writer and do not necessarily reflect the official policy or position of Canara HSBC Life Insurance Company Limited or any affiliated entity.
 We make no representations or warranties of any kind, express or implied, about the completeness, accuracy, reliability, suitability, or availability with respect to the blog or the information, products, services, or related graphics contained in the blog for any purpose.
 Any reliance you place on such information is therefore strictly at your own risk.
 You should consult with a qualified professional regarding your specific circumstances before taking any action based on the content provided herein.